msaswata15/ATM_SIMULATOR/README.md

 Contributing
 If you find any bugs or issues with the program, feel free to create a pull request or submit an issue.
 Any contributions are welcome.

-License
-This program is licensed under the MIT License.
-Feel free to use and modify the code as needed.